BERT-based Financial Sentiment Index and LSTM-based Stock Return Predictability: Financial sentiment analysis based on different information channels

 \subsection{Framework of financial sentiment analysis from three channels}

 In general, there are two types of market participators: \emph{individuals} and \emph{institutions}.
-It is reasonable to believe that these two groups express their sentiment in different ways.
-As we could imagine, the social media are more individual-oriented, and the institutional investors seldom express their attitude towards market directly in public.
-As remarked by \citet{VermaSoydemir}, even a survey for institutions may contain biases since they could deviate heavily from what they published; it is obvious, however, that sophisticated investors like institutions constitute the majority in contributing to the derivatives market.
+It is reasonable to believe that these two groups express their ``sentiment'' in different ways.
+As we could imagine, the social media are more individual-oriented as it is more casual and the institutional investors seldom express their attitude towards market directly in public.
+As remarked by \citet{VermaSoydemir}, even a survey for institutions may contain biases since they could deviate heavily from what they published.
+It is obvious, however, that sophisticated investors like institutions constitute the majority in contributing to the derivatives market.
 As \citet{EasleyOHaraSrinivas} point out, the informed traders are more likely to trade in the option market rather than in the equity market.
-Therefore, we tend to interpret the sentiment extracted from the social media as \emph{individual} investors' sentiment, while treat the option-implied one as \emph{institutional} investors' attitude to the market.
+Therefore, we tend to interpret the sentiment extracted from the social media as \emph{individual} investors' sentiment, while treat the option-implied one as \emph{institutional} investors' attitude towards the market.
 We expect these two to be significantly different.
-Finally, since the overall market is made up of both individuals and institutions, the market-type proxy could be interpreted as the sentiment for the whole market.
+Finally, since the overall market is made up of and also traded by both individuals and institutions, the market-type proxy could be interpreted as the sentiment for the whole market.

 In order to have a more comprehensive understanding about the financial sentiment, it is natural to consider all three channels simultaneously.
 The equal-weighted sum as an overall sentiment index is the simplest but may cause information loss, since the three indices are not fully inter-independent, as shown by the correlation calculation given later in Table \ref{Correlation}.
 Another possible \emph{linear} combination of the three indices could be figured out by VAR when addressing the predictability issue.
 However, the most interesting mixture could be a \emph{nonlinear} form through a neural network as discussed further in the next section.